 However, you can take legal action if someone is threatening you, your employees, or your customers.

 An alternative to legal action is to have the review in question removed from the site it’s on.
-It’s not easy, but sites like Yelp do allow businesses to make review removal requests.
+It’s not easy, but some sites do allow businesses to make review removal requests.
 If you can show the review is likely fake, you can likely remove it.

 If you recently bought a business with a number of negative reviews, some sites may allow you to request review removal.